When Are Sports Drinks Appropriate For Hydration?

 Our bodies are, on average, made up of 60% water … and we lose water every day through sweat, urine, and breathing.

-Water is used in every function of the body, from protecting organs & tissue, to regulating body temperature, as well as carrying oxygen and important nutrients to our cells.
+Water is used in every function of the body.
+It protects organs & tissue, regulates body temperature, and carries oxygen and important nutrients to our cells.

 It’s amazing how many things the body can do with water.
 But the problem is ... that can be seriously harmful when the body doesn’t have enough water, which is what we call dehydration.